VE3XLT/uv-k5-firmware-custom/README.md

 All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

 > [!WARNING]
-> EN - Use this firmware at your own risk (entirely).
+> EN - THIS FIRMWARE HAS NO REAL BRAIN.
+PLEASE USE YOUR OWN.
+Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.
 Anyway, have fun.
 >
-> _FR - Utilisez ce firmware à vos risques et périls.
+> _FR - CE FIRMWARE N'A PAS DE VÉRITABLE CERVEAU.
+VEUILLEZ UTILISER LE VÔTRE.
+Utilisez ce firmware à vos risques et périls.
 Il n'y a absolument aucune garantie qu'il fonctionnera d'une manière ou d'une autre sur votre (vos) radio(s), il peut même bousiller votre (vos) radio(s), dans ce cas, vous devrez acheter une autre radio.
 Quoi qu'il en soit, amusez-vous bien._

 > [!CAUTION]
 > EN - I recommend to backup your eeprom with [k5prog](https://github.com/sq5bpf/k5prog) before playing with alternative firmwares.
 It's a good reflex to have.